-Alex’s has also contributed to online and offline publications by the British Council, the European Commission, the Guardian, and the Evening Standard.
+Alex works as a writer and freelance journalist.
+He has written and contributed to online and offline publications by the BBC, British Council, European Commission, Guardian, Sky and Evening Standard amongst others.
 He has also appeared in TV and Radio broadcasts around the world.